 - Basic computer skills including Word, Excel, PowerPoint, and remote meeting/presentation software.

 American Farmland Trust pays salaries that are competitive with nonprofits of our budget size and offers meaningful vacation, medical, retirement, and other benefits.

 If you are eager to join our team, please visit this page to apply.

-Please include a cover letter with resume for consideration.
+Please submit a cover letter with a resume for consideration.

 American Farmland Trust provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability or genetics.
 In addition to federal law requirements, American Farmland Trust complies with applicable state and local laws governing nondiscrimination in employment in every location in which the organization has facilities.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation, and training.